Heroic Old-School Roleplaying

 • Players decide freely if they wish to pursue fleeing creatures.

-• Referee decides whether creatures pursue fleeing PCs (based on circumstances or roll).
+• GM decides whether creatures pursue fleeing PCs (based on circumstances or roll).

 • If all opposing sides decide not to pursue, the evasion attempt automatically succeeds and the encounter is avoided.